-St Chad's CofE Nursery & Infant School recognises the importance of information sharing between St Chad's CofE Nursery & Infant School and local agencies to effectively safeguard our pupils.
-The setting operates with regard to HM Government Information Sharing; Advice for practitioners
+St Chad's C of E Nursery and Infant School recognises the importance of information sharing between the school and local agencies to effectively safeguard our pupils.
+The setting operates with regard to HM Government Information Sharing; Advice for practitioners providing safeguarding services to children, young people, parents and carers (2018) and DDSCP Information Sharing Guidance for Practitioners (2022).

-All staff will be mindful of the seven golden rules to sharing information (See Appendix 3) and Data Protection Act (2018) and UK General Data Protection Regulation (UK GDPR) obligations.
+All staff will be mindful of the seven golden rules to sharing information (See Appendix 3) and Data Protection Act (2018) and UK GDPR) obligations.
 Staff are aware that the Data Protection Act 2018 and UK GDPR do not prevent or limit the sharing of information for the purposes of keeping children safe and promoting their welfare.